2017 – 2018 BCCAT Board of Directors

 Civil Resolution Tribunal

-Julie K. Gibson practices law at Harper Grey LLP (Vancouver).
-She has a varied administrative law practice that includes appearances as counsel before many professional regulatory bodies.
-Julie has served as volunteer lawyer coordinator for the Britannia Clinic of the Law Students’ Legal Advice Program (UBC).
-She is a past member of the UBC Student Legal Fund Society’s Litigation Committee and past Treasurer of the BC Courthouse Dispute Resolution Practicum Society Board.
-Julie is a contributor to the 2016 textbook Administrative Justice: A Practitioner’s Guide (author Michael Thomas) and coauthor of a chapter in the CLE Administrative Law Practice Manual.
-Julie holds an LL.M from Osgoode Hall in the Administrative Law specialization, a J.D. from the University of British Columbia and an Honours Bachelor of Science (Human Biology and English Literature) from the University of Toronto.
-Julie is a Tribunal Member on the Civil Resolution Tribunal.
+Julie K. Gibson is a full-time tribunal member with the Civil Resolution Tribunal, Canada’s first online tribunal.
+She practised professional regulatory, health and administrative law in Vancouver for 15 years, appearing before many administrative tribunals and professional regulatory bodies, as well as the provincial court, British Columbia Supreme Court and British Columbia Court of Appeal.
+Julie was a long-time volunteer lawyer coordinator for Law Students’ Legal Advice Program (UBC)’s Britannia Clinic, and a past member of the UBC Student Legal Fund Society’s Litigation Committee.
+Julie was a board member (treasurer) for the BC Courthouse Dispute Resolution Practicum Society.
+Julie is a contributor to the 2016 textbook Administrative Justice: A Practitioner’s Guide (author Michael G. Thomas) and a chapter co-author (with William S. Clark) in the Continuing Legal Education BC’s Administrative Law Practice Manual.
+Julie holds a Masters of Law from Osgoode Hall in the Administrative Law specialization, a J.D. from the University of British Columbia and an Honours Bachelor of Science (Human Biology and English Literature) from the University of Toronto.

 PMH Chartered Professional Accountant